Lednerb/bilberry-hugo-theme/README.md

 #### Option 2: Cloning/Copying the Theme Files
 Use this option if you want to directly customize and maintain your own copy of the theme.
-- Copy cloned(or unzipped) theme files in previous step to `my-new-blog/themes` directory
+- Copy cloned(or unzipped) theme files in previous step to the `my-new-blog/themes` directory:
 ```shell
 cp -r bilberry-hugo-theme my-new-blog/themes/bilberry-hugo-theme
 ```
+**Important:** Do NOT change the name of the `themes/bilberry-hugo-theme` folder in your site's root.
+Renaming this folder will break your site.

 #### Adding the Theme as a Hugo Module
 - TODO